-Make It: Pineapple Pine Cone Ornaments
+Make It With the Family: Pineapple Pine Cone Ornaments

 Add a pop of tropical color to your tree with hand-painted pineapples that are too cute to eat.